Phyllanthus fluitans: Distribution and habitat

 It is native to the Amazon basin with its range being in Peru, Ecuador, Colombia, Brazil, Bolivia, Venezuela, Paraguay, and northern Argentina with the type location being in the Rio Negro tributary.
 It has been seen outside its native range in southern Florida and Mexico (Tabasco) being naturalised where it has invaded.
 This species’ distribution can also potentially reach Puerto Rico, Hawaii, Louisiana, the southern parts of south east states of the US like Texas, Alabama, Georgia, and Mississippi where it has the potential to be problematic invasive species like water fern, water lettuce and water hyacinth by covering large swaths of stagnant backwater areas.
 This noxious species may limit or totally block all ambient light penetration to the bottom of the system, which can stunt and potentially kill submersed plants growing below.
 It has also been recorded in Panama.

 Discovery

 This species was discovered for the first time by English botanist Richard Spruce in the Amazon.
 At the time of discovery, he wrote in his journal:

-"Although as far removed from Sahinià (swimming aquatic fern) as the poles are from each other, the Phyllanthus fluitans looked so similar in its general appearance that I could hardly believe my eyes when I recognized that it belonged to the flowering plants.
-This is one of the many cases that I have encountered of plants which, totally different in the structure of their flowers and their fruits, manage to resemble each other in their devices."
+Although as far removed from Sahinià (swimming aquatic fern) as the poles are from each other, the Phyllanthus fluitans looked so similar in its general appearance that I could hardly believe my eyes when I recognized that it belonged to the flowering plants.
+This is one of the many cases that I have encountered of plants which, totally different in the structure of their flowers and their fruits, manage to resemble each other in their devices.

 Commercial use

-It is sometimes sold in aquarium companies or shops like Tropica to be used as decorations or additions in aquariums for its red roots (hence the common name) and its reddish tinted to reddish leaves when exposed to bright light.
+Red root floater is grown commercially for use in aquariums.
+The plant is known for its red roots (hence the common name) and the reddish tint the leaves gain when exposed to bright light.